jagheterfredrik/wallbox-pwn/README.md

 Gain root access to Wallbox Pulsar Plus

 ## Instructions
-A computer with both Bluetooth and Wifi is required, only tested on mac.
+A computer with both Bluetooth and Wifi is required, tested on OS X and Windows.

 1. Install bleak (`pip install bleak`)